LeJaques/myfirstapp_new/README.md

-# Myfirstapp
+# One Month Rails

-this is my first app created in Ruby in Rails
+This is my first ror application. by Le_Jaques.

-LeJaques